King of Freedom World Tag Team Championship

 The King of Freedom World Tag Team Championship, also referred to as the KFC Tag Championship (KFCタッグ王座, KFC Taggu Ōza), is a professional wrestling tag team championship created and promoted by the Japanese promotion Pro Wrestling Freedoms.

 Title history

-There have been a total of twenty-five reigns and one vacancy shared between twenty-two different teams consisting of thirty-five distinctive wrestlers.
-The current champions are Kenji Fukimoto and Violento Jack who are in their second reign as a team.
+There have been a total of twenty-seven reigns and one vacancy shared between twenty-five different teams consisting of twenty-seven distinctive wrestlers.
+The current champions are Kyu Mogami and Toru Sugiura who are in their first reign as a team.